 If you are making a small batch of jam that you will store in the fridge.
 And you intend to consume it within 4-6 weeks or freeze it.
 Then you can skip the sterilization steps.
 Using clean dry jars should be good enough.
 Although, I highly recommend following the steps as a precaution.
 If you want to can jam for storing it at room temperature for 6 months or more then follow the canning procedure mentioned here.

 This Plum jam has rich color and spreadable consistency since we are not using pectin, it will be thick in the jar but it will not set like regular jam.
 Check for more information on jams storage here and here.

-- Homemade jams last for 6 months in the fridge without preservatives, if a proper sterilization process is followed.
+- Homemade jams last for 4-6 weeks or more in the fridge without preservatives, if a proper sterilization process is followed.
 Use a clean spoon to serve each time.

-- If you freeze jam, they can last up to a year or more.
+- If you freeze jam, they can last up to 6 months or more.
 Although they never last that long.

-- If you intend to seal and store jam at room temperature.
+- If you intend to seal and store jam at room temperature in pantry.
 Then proper canning steps and store jam in the fridge after opening.

 How to make Plum Jam?